 In accordance with sections 7.5.89 of the Corporations Regulations 2001, funds in excess of the minimum amount can be paid from the Fund for certain purposes approved by the Minister.
-During the financial year, the Board determined a new minimum amount of \$110 million.
-This became effective on approval by the Minister on 4 April 2022.
-The size of the Fund was and remains less than the new minimum amount.
+The minimum amount of the Fund is \$110 million.
+The size of the Fund remains less than the new minimum amount.
 The Board has not resolved to raise a levy pursuant to Section 889J of the Corporations Act 2001.